Priscilla Kincaid-Smith: Personal life

 Kincaid-Smith met Dr Ken Fairley in May 1958.
 They got engaged in June and married in July.
 They moved to Australia at the end of the year when both were aged 31.
 He had spent four years in London, training in cardiology with Paul Wood at the National Heart Hospital, and was just about to return to Australia when they met.
 They had three children, the twin boys Stephen and Christopher, who became a gastroenterologist and an infectious disease epidemiologist.
 Their later-born daughter, Jacinth, studied veterinary medicine and joined the Pharmaceutical industry and where she worked as an executive and longstanding CEO.
 Their offspring produced eight grandchildren.

 Ken's father and all his father's four brothers were doctors.
 One of his uncles was Sir Neil Hamilton Fairley, famous in the field of malaria.
 The family was Australian-based, but Neil became professor at the Tropical School in London.
 His two sons also became doctors, of whom Gordon was killed by an Irish bomb in 1975.

+Death

 Kincaid-Smith died on 18 July 2015, aged 88, surrounded by family at her home in Melbourne, Australia from complications following a stroke.

+Leadership and Advocacy

+She held several pioneering leadership roles: